 Trinity's annual student talent show showcases the skills and abilities of Tigers across campus.
 From singing and dancing to juggling and rollerskating, don't miss seeing the Spotlight on your friends!

-Try food from different cultures at this spring event!
+Try food from different cultures at this spring event, sponsored by the Trinity Diversity Connection!

 Dance with friends at this fall event sponsored by the Student Programming Board.